-The 12-year-old Sedona-Oak Creek Joint Unified School District includes Sedona Red Rock High School, an extremely handsome facility at the base of Schuerman Mountain, as well as West Sedona Elementary School and Big Park Elementary School, which is located in the Village of Oakcreek.
+The 12-year-old Sedona-Oak Creek Joint Unified School District includes Sedona Red Rock High School, an extremely handsome facility at the base of Schuerman Mountain, as well as West Sedona Elementary School.
 Also, numerous private elementary and college prep schools serve students in this area.

 Founded in 1995, Sedona Charter School is the oldest charter school in Arizona.
 Over the years, this school has established a place of honor within the educational reform movement and among families who value excellence in education and now houses 160 students.
 In this small-school atmosphere, the students reach high levels of academic achievement, scoring well on standardized tests, winning in national and regional language, arts, science, and math competitions, and going on to become leaders and high-performing students in high schools and universities across the country.
 The Montessori method forms the foundation of the Sedona Charter School curriculum.
 The high teacher-student ratio, which ranges between 1:10 and 1:15, enables the students to receive ongoing individualized assistance.
 For more information, visit their website.